• Skip to primary navigation

 The definition

-Also known as ponche ah creme is an alcoholic festive drink that consists of evaporated milk, condensed milk, eggs, lime zest, angostura bitters, grated nutmeg, and plenty of rum (usually puncheon rum/white oak).
+Ponche de creme sometimes referred to as punch ah creme is an alcoholic festive drink that consists of evaporated milk, condensed milk, eggs, lime zest, angostura bitters, grated nutmeg, and plenty of rum (usually puncheon rum/white oak).

 The eggs are typically whisked along with the lime to remove the freshness then the evaporated and condensed milk are added followed by the bitters, spice and rum of your choice.